claceio/docs/content/docs/Applications/Overview.md

    help, h   Shows a list of commands or help for one command
 ```

-`clace sync schedule --approve --promote github.com/claceio/clace/examples/utils.star` will create a scheduled sync which will run every 5 minutes and check for app config updates to apply.
+`clace sync schedule --approve --promote github.com/claceio/clace/examples/utils.star` will create a scheduled sync which will run every 15 minutes and check for app config updates to apply.
+Use `--minutes` option to change the frequency.

 ```
 clace sync schedule --help